NoCheatPlus/Docs/Development/Build-Infos.md

  * Adjusted configuration of supported ProtocolLib versions.
  * Attempt to work around a bug where the player position is not updated on teleporting to the end (on some server/s versions).
  * Fixes for the on-ground logic (variable/fences, potential abuse).
+ * Vehicle enter: fix nested vehicle check.
 * Internals
  * Minor optimization (NET: if none are enabled).
- * Work towards block change compatibility further (pistons).
+ * Work towards block change compatibility further.
  * Use stored world names for packet frequency if world is null.

 ### 3.15.0-SNAPSHOT-sMD5NET-b1022(mostly stable, cumulative)